Countly/countly-server/README.md

 **We're hiring:** Countly is looking for full stack node.js developers to work on its core platform.
 [Click this link for job description](https://count.ly/full-stack-node-js-developer/)

+**Note:** [A bug with installer](https://github.com/Countly/countly-server/issues/143) prevents Countly running under Ubuntu 15.04.
+Please use Ubuntu 13 or 14 series for now.

 ##What's Countly?
 [Countly](http://count.ly) is an innovative, real-time, open source mobile analytics and push notifications platform.
 It collects data from mobile phones, tablets, [Apple Watch](http://blog.count.ly/post/119031457543/countly-on-apple-watch) and other internet-connected devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.